Looking to optimize your website for conversions? To do that, you’ll need to track conversions by setting up goals in Google Analytics.

 First, let’s take a look at what goals are and why you might need them.

-Goals in Google Analytics allow you to track specific user interactions on your site.
-These user interactions can be anything including form submissions, button clicks, ebook downloads, and more.
+Google Analytics goals allow you to track specific user interactions on your site.
+These user interactions can be anything including form submissions, product purchases, visiting certain pages, and more.

 When a website visitor performs the specific action that you’ve defined as a goal, Analytics records that as a conversion.

-In the left panel, click Admin.
-Then in the View column, click Goals.
+In the left panel, click the Admin cog, and in the View column, click Goals.

 To create a new goal, click the +New Goal button.